JaeAeich/poiesis/docs/app/docs/deploy/prerequisites.md

 deployed and configured automatically.

 The primary subcharts used by Poiesis include:

 - **MongoDB:** A NoSQL database used for data persistence.
 - **MinIO:** An S3-compatible object storage service.
 - **Keycloak:** An open-source identity and access management solution.
-- **Redis:** An in-memory data structure store, used as message broker.
+- **Redis:** An in-memory data structure store, used as a message broker.

 The Helm charts for these components are primarily sourced from the [Bitnami Helm charts repository](https://github.com/bitnami/charts), which